shlomitapiro/defensive_programming_proj/README.md

 Communication between client and server follows a custom binary protocol over TCP.

 Request (client → server):

 Header:

-        Client ID: 16 bytes
+- Client ID: 16 bytes

-        Version: 1 byte
+- Version: 1 byte

-        Request Code: 2 bytes
+- Request Code: 2 bytes

-        Payload Size: 4 bytes (little endian)
+- Payload Size: 4 bytes (little endian)

-        Payload: variable length, depends on the request code
+- Payload: variable length, depends on the request code

 Response (server → client):

 Header:

-        Version: 1 byte
+- Version: 1 byte

-        Response Code: 2 bytes
+- Response Code: 2 bytes

-        Payload Size: 4 bytes (little endian)
+- Payload Size: 4 bytes (little endian)

-        Payload: variable length, depends on the response code
+- Payload: variable length, depends on the response code

 Main Request Codes:

 600: Register

 601: Request Clients List

 602: Request Public Key

 603: Send Message (any message type)

 604: Fetch Waiting Messages

 Main Response Codes:

 2100: Registration successful (includes new Client ID)

 2101: Clients list

 2102: Public key

 2103: Acknowledgment of storing a new message

 2104: Delivery of waiting messages

 9000: General error response

 ## 4. Encryption Details
 RSA (1024-bit):

 Used for exchanging the symmetric key.

 Each client holds a private key and corresponding public key.

 The client’s public key is stored on the server for other clients to request.

 AES (CBC mode):

 Used for encrypting messages and files.

 128-bit keys (16 bytes).

 For simplicity, the IV is set to zero in this exercise (not recommended for production).

 Security Flow:

 Client A obtains Client B’s public RSA key from the server.

 Client A creates an AES symmetric key and encrypts it with B’s public key; server stores/delivers it to B.

 Client B uses its private RSA key to decrypt and retrieve the AES key.

 Subsequent messages use that AES key for end-to-end encryption.

-##5.
-Installation & Setup
+## 5. Installation & Setup

 Server Setup:

 Requirements:

-        Python 3.x
+- Python 3.x

-        Standard libraries (socket, sqlite3, logging, etc.)
+- Standard libraries (socket, sqlite3, logging, etc.)

-        Port Configuration
+- Port Configuration

-        By default, the server reads the port from a file named myport.info.
+- By default, the server reads the port from a file named myport.info.

-        If that file doesn’t exist or is invalid, the server uses port 1357.
+- If that file doesn’t exist or is invalid, the server uses port 1357.

 Running the Server:
     python main.py

 The server will start listening for connections and log status messages to the console.

 Client Setup:

 Requirements:

-    A C++11 (or later) compiler (e.g., Visual Studio, g++, MinGW).
+- A C++11 (or later) compiler (e.g., Visual Studio, g++, MinGW).

-    The Crypto++ library (for RSA and AES).
+- The Crypto++ library (for RSA and AES).

 Server Address:

-    Put the server IP and port in server.info, e.g. 127.0.0.1:1357.
+- Put the server IP and port in server.info, e.g. 127.0.0.1:1357.

 Building the Client:

-    Include all .cpp and .h files in the client folder in your project.
+- Include all .cpp and .h files in the client folder in your project.

-    Link against Crypto++.
+- Link against Crypto++.

-Running the Client;
+Running the Client:
     ./MessageUClient.exe

 The client provides an interactive menu in the console.

 ## 6. Usage
     Client Menu:

     When you run the client, you will see the following options:

         MessageU client at your service.